dillbyrne/random-agent-spoofer/README.md

 # Features #

-- Allows the user to choose a random user agent (From all user agents or desktop only)
+- Allows the user to choose a browser profile at random (From all available profiles or desktop profiles only)

-- Allows the user to specify the interval at which the random agent changes.
+- Allows the user to specify the interval at which the random profiles are chosen.
+Interval can also be random, a specific time period or per session if not set

-  Interval can also be random, specific time period or per session if not set
+- Allows the user to exclude profiles from random selection.

 - Persistently remembers the users choice of user agent and time interval if set.